Michael Massey Player Props: Royals vs. Yankees

-The Kansas City Royals, including Michael Massey (.226 slugging percentage in past 10 games, including no homers), take on starting pitcher Clarke Schmidt and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+The Kansas City Royals, including Michael Massey (.212 on-base percentage in past 10 games, 55 points below season-long percentage), take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.

+In his last appearance, he hit two homers in his last game (going 2-for-4) against the Yankees.

 Michael Massey Game Info & Props vs. the Yankees